 Because Aldabra tortoises haven't really been raised from birth for very long, it's still hard to determine what age a well-raised Aldabra born into captivity is capable of living to.
 Captive Bred Animals raised on high-fiber diet, in low-stress environments have longer life expectancies.
 Most indications are that Aldabra tortoises can live easily to 150 years and as long as 280 years.

 Aldabra are social animals and do best when they have company.
 They can be seen interacting with each other, following each other around the yard.

 I will also say, as hatchlings and young animals, I have found Aldabras skittish and shy at a young age however as they grow older they do become quite friendly to people.
-Of all tortoise I find Aldabras the most social animals by far of any other tortoise.
+Of all tortoises I find Aldabras the most social animals by far of any other tortoise.
 I have 6 males and they get along fine and never fight.
-These animals sleep on each other, one's head resting on the others leg, many times I find two “head to head" with one of their heads in the others shell resting their own head on the others legs.
-They walk up to each other and smell and seem to great each other.
+These animals sleep on each other, one's head resting on the others leg, many times I find two “head to head" with one of their heads in the other's shell resting their own head on the other's legs.
+They walk up to each other and smell and seem to greet each other.
 They sleep in groups and follow each other around, they are truly amazing.

 They are sensitive and inquisitive animals.
 They are extremely smart and will watch you

 So be leery not to show them things you don’t want them to see.